 2. Project Proposal

-Please ask for funds necessary to complete the project within the summer period for the grant award.
-Allowable expenditures include research-related travel, lodging and per diem (if an integral part of the project objectives); software; research supplies including equipment specifically for your project; archival/database fees; participant stipends; payment of consultants and research assistance (such as short-term hourly student wages).
+Please ask for funds necessary to complete the project within the period of the grant (May 24 – August 31, 2021).
+Allowable expenditures include research-related travel (but bear in mind that you will need to have out of state travel authorized by the UA, and this may not be possible with COVID-19 restrictions), lodging and per diem (if an integral part of the project objectives); software; research supplies including equipment specifically for your project; archival/database fees; participant stipends; payment of consultants and research assistance (such as short-term hourly student wages).
 Unallowable expenditures include, but are not limited to, travel to conferences, faculty salaries, the purchase of general-purpose equipment, costs of curriculum development or work that is part of a scheduled course, and costs incurred prior to the award period.

 Use the the budget form prepared for this application, requesting the amounts in the boxes provided and entering additional lines in the justification as needed.
 A figure must be entered in each box in the budget, even if you are not requesting anything in each category (in which case enter “0”.)
 If you are requesting funding for a category that is not listed, enter your amount in the box titled “Other”.

-Wages & ERE: Enter the total amount of student wages + ERE.
-Current ERE rates for the 2016-2017 academic year can be found at the link here.
-CERCLL Research grants cannot be used to fund faculty salary or supplemental compensation.
-The budget justification should briefly describe what the student(s) will be doing, and itemize their wages and ERE (e.g., 1 student at 10 hours/week for 5 weeks @ $15/hour = $750 + $26.25 (3.5% ERE) = $776.25).
+Wages & ERE: Enter the total amount of student wages + ERE (employee-related expenses).
+Current ERE rates for the 2020-2021 academic year can be found at the link on this page.
+(Rates for next year have not yet been published.)
+At least a portion of your budget must be allocated towards student work on your project, however CERCLL Research grants cannot be used to fund faculty salary or supplemental compensation.
+The budget justification should briefly describe what the student(s) will be doing, and itemize their wages and ERE (e.g., 1 student at 10 hours/week for 5 weeks @ $15/hour = $750 + $16.55 (2.2% ERE) = $766.55).

-Travel and Lodging: Enter the total amount of travel/lodging costs.
+Travel and Lodging: Enter the total amount of travel/lodging costs (but please minimize these, since travel may not be authorized at the moment because of COVID-19).
 Any travel/lodging requested must be integral to the project.
-Mileage reimbursement and travel costs should be at the University of Arizona rates (mileage is currently 44.5 cents/mile; for information about lodging and per diem, click here.
+Mileage reimbursement and travel costs should be at the University of Arizona rates (mileage is currently 44.5 cents/mile; for information about lodging and per diem, click here).